natmasslove/aws_howto/glue_interactive_sessions/README.md

 Please note the ARN of IAM Role in CloudFormation stack's outputs.
 We will use it in Jupyter session initialization.

 This IAM Role contains:
-- Managed Service policies for Glue Interactive Sessions
+- Managed Service policy for Glue Interactive Sessions
 - You can add your own policies here.
 For example, if you you need to read/write S3 objects - it would required additional policy attached to the role.
 Solely for demo purposes we use AmazonS3FullAccess policy here instead of fine-grained one.

 3. Configure you AWS credentials